return42/sphkerneldoc/linux_src_doc/drivers/staging/rtl8188eu/core/rtw_ieee80211_c.rst

     Parse information elements in management frames

     :param u8 \*start:
-        Pointer to the start of IEs
+        Pointer to the start of ies

     :param uint len:
         Length of IE buffer in octets